 Challenges with GANs

-GANs have its main focus on computer vision domain as part of its area of attention in the field of research and practical applications.
+GANs have their main focus on the computer vision domain as part of their area of attention in the field of research and practical applications.

 - GANs are more unstable compared to other neural networks and very difficult to train.